 To dive a little deeper, let’s have a look at three global industries that are helping foster sustainable business, and in the process build a sustainable and desirable future for everyone: smart cities, mobility, and financial technologies.
 We’ll cover some of what’s been done so far, who’s doing it, and how businesses can get involved.

 Currently, about 55% of the world’s population lives in cities.
 It’s estimated that urban areas will account for two thirds of the global population by 2050.
 In Europe, these figures have already surpassed 70%, and in developing countries, they’re expected to rise even more rapidly than elsewhere.

-To do this, we need to see increased collaboration between public and private sectors across the world.
-If governments can lay the groundwork for smart cities through policy, businesses can help realise them by developing the infrastructure and legislation that allows sustainable business to thrive, and provide products and services for the urban marketplace.
+To accomplish these goals, we need to see increased collaboration between public and private sectors across the world.
+If governments can lay the groundwork for smart cities through policy, businesses can help realise them by developing the infrastructure and legislation that allows sustainable business to thrive, and provide products and services for the urban marketplace of tomorrow.
 Legislation and innovation should go hand in hand to create urban spaces that aren’t just sustainable, but that provide us with better environments than the ones we live in today.
 Because let’s face it—a “good enough” attitude isn’t going to inspire change in anyone.

-One way to achieve this, for example, is to have local governments target investment for building green infrastructure and renewable energy solutions.
+One way to achieve these sustainable business goals is to have local governments target investment for building green infrastructure and renewable energy solutions.
 They could also create urban wealth funds to help solve the increasingly common housing crisis.
 Or they could experiment with urban living labs to test new forms of urban design and mobility.

 Approaches like these won’t just help build greener, fairer cities and allow for more sustainable business – they’ll stimulate our economies, too.
 Just look at Copenhagen, a city that aims to be carbon-neutral by 2025.
 Since 2005, they’ve cut their carbon emissions by 42% and enjoyed an impressive 24% economic growth rate.
-Sustainability may seem daunting, but done right, it can become a serious competitive advantage.
+Sustainable business may seem daunting, but done right, it can become a serious competitive advantage.
 You just have to know what to look for.

 One key issue to consider when thinking about how to promote more sustainable business practices in urban areas is mobility.
-In Europe, for example, transportation accounts for a quarter of all CO2 emissions, 70% of which are emitted by road transport.
+In Europe, for example, transportation accounts for a quarter of all CO2 emissions – and 70% of that is emitted by road transport.
 These numbers are big, and if we don’t do anything to curb them, they’ll only rise as urbanisation continues.

 Luckily, this sector has made serious leaps forward in recent years thanks to an explosion in green mobility offerings.
-I’m thinking of anything from the scooters and e-bikes consumers see everywhere to last-mile solutions like UPS’ electric delivery trucks, or public transportation options like self-driving electric buses in the city of Tallinn.
+I’m thinking of everything from the scooters and e-bikes consumers see everywhere to last-mile solutions like UPS’ electric delivery trucks, or public transportation options like self-driving electric buses in the city of Tallinn.
 And of course, all of these are more sustainable businesses than their more traditional counterparts.

 Another eco-friendly change you may have encountered in the mobility industry is carbon offsetting.
 Offsets are a clever, if temporary, way of countering a company’s carbon footprint by funding environmental projects.
 There’s Lyft, who recently announced a multi-million dollar investment in this.
 Or Bolt, who – in their quest to become a more sustainable business – have pledged to offset their emissions by 100% in 2025, including those produced by their offices.

 That’s one of the reasons why Mooncascade chose to work with Bolt.
 As a leading mobility company in Europe, they’re aware of their responsibility in building a sustainable future.
 And so are we.
 We believe that sustainable business isn’t just about the products you build, it’s about the partnerships you choose, too.

 As welcome as these moves towards more sustainable business practices are, they are still just small steps.
 As the environmental economist Pavan Sukhdev wisely notes, we need to cut our dependency on cars, focus on energy efficiency and renewability, and foster a rapid shift toward less carbon-intensive forms of transportation.
 In the long run, it won’t be enough to neutralise our carbon emissions—we’ll have to cut them altogether.